ietf-wg-wimse/draft-ietf-wimse-arch/draft-salowey-wimse-arch.md

 ~~~~
 {: #arch-fig title="Host Software Layering in a Workload Identity Architecture."}

-Once the workload is started and has obtained identity information, it can offer its services.
-Once a service is invoked on a workload it may require interaction with other workloads.
-An example of such interaction is shown in {{?I-D.ietf-oauth-transaction-tokens}} where an externally-facing endpoint is invoked using conventional authorization mechanism, such as an OAuth 2.0 access token.
-The interaction with other workload may require the security context to be passed along the call chain.

-In the rest of the document we describe terminology and use cases, discuss details of the architecture, and discuss threats.

-# Conventions and Definitions

-{::boilerplate bcp14-tagged}

-This document uses the following terms:

-* Workload

-A workload is a running instance of software executing for a specific purpose.
-Workload typically interacts with other parts of a larger system.
-A workload may exist for a very short durations of time (nanoseconds) and run for a specific purpose such as to provide a response to an API request.
-Other kinds of workloads may execute for a very long duration such as months or years - examples include database services and machine learning training jobs.

-* Security Context

-A security context provides information needed for a workload to perform its function.
-This information is often used for authorization, accounting and auditing purposes and often contains information about the request being made.
-Some examples include user information, software and hardware information or information about what processing has already happened for the request.
-Different pieces of context information may originate from different authorities.

-* Identity Proxy

-Identity proxy is an intermediary that can inspect, replace or augment workload identity and security context information.
-Identity proxy can be a capability of a transparent network service, such as a security gateway, or it can be implemented in a service performing explicit connection processing, such as a reverse proxy or a CDN service.

-# Architecture

-## Initial Workload Identity

-Typically a workload obtains its identity early in its lifecycle.
-This identity is sometimes referred to as the "bottom turtle" on which further identity is built.
+How the workload obtains its identity information and interacts with the agent is subject to different implementations.
 Some common mechanisms for obtaining this initial identity include:

-* File System projection - in this mechanisms the identity is provisioned to the workload as an entity in the filesystem.
+* File System Projection - in this mechanisms the identity is provisioned to the workload as an entity in the filesystem.
 * Local API - the identity is provided through an API such as a local domain socket (such as SPIFFE and QEMU guest agent) or local network API calls (for example Cloud Provider Metadata Server).
 * Environment Variables - identity may also be injected into workloads using operating system environment variables.